News / Record Keeping That Actually Helps Your Breedin...

 Purpose-built breeding software solves the problems spreadsheets create:

 - Relationships: A clutch is automatically linked to its parents.
 Offspring are linked to their clutch.
 Sales are linked to animals.
-You don't manually maintain these connections.
+You do not manually maintain these connections.

 - Calculations: Expected lay dates calculate automatically from recorded milestones.
-You don't do the math.
+You do not do the math.

 - Views: See all females approaching lay date.
 See all unsold hatchlings.
 See sales totals by month.
 The data reorganizes itself based on what you need.

-- Mobile access: Log a shed while you're in front of the rack, not later when you're at your computer and have forgotten.
+- Mobile access: Log a shed while you are in front of the rack, not later when you are at your computer and have forgotten.

 - Consistency: Structured fields mean data is entered the same way every time.
 No typos turning "Pastel" into "Pastl" that break your searches.

 THE RACK was built specifically for this.
-It's not a generic database or a repurposed spreadsheet.
-It's breeding management software that understands how ball python operations actually work.
+It is not a generic database or a repurposed spreadsheet.
+It is facility management software that understands how ball python operations work.
 Log activities, track pairings, manage clutches, record sales.
 The data connects automatically, and the views show you what you need to know when you need to know it.

 Start Where You Are

-If you have no records, don't try to build a perfect system overnight.
+If you have no records, do not try to build a perfect system overnight.
 Start with:

-If you have messy records scattered across notebooks and spreadsheets, don't try to migrate everything.
+If you have messy records scattered across notebooks and spreadsheets, do not try to migrate everything.
 Start fresh with a clean system.
 Use the old records as reference when needed.

-The best record-keeping system is the one you'll actually use.
+The best record-keeping system is the one you will use.

 The Bottom Line

 Records exist to help you make better decisions.
-If data doesn't inform a decision, it's not worth tracking.
+If data does not inform a decision, it is not worth tracking.

 - Work backward from decisions to data needs